 Some believe that they come back as other creatures, but I’m not sure if I buy that one.
 Why would I go through this lifetime as an intelligent, productive human being, then come back later as a lowly earthworm or something?
 Along those lines the Buddhists believe that if a person lives a good, moral life, they will come back as human, but if they were bad, then they will come back as some kind of animal.
 Another school of thought is that each time we die, we attain an increasingly higher level of intelligent existence, until we are eventually one with God.
 You know, just keep coming back better and better until we get it right.
 I like that one.

 That would go along with my theory about the Meaning of Life.
 I believe that every living creature was created for a reason.
 Nobody asks to be born, and we have learned how to prevent it.
 So now that I successfully made it into the world—and I’ll be dead soon, relatively speaking—what will I do during the short time that I am alive?
 I think that I should contribute something to the world at large, or why else be here, not doing a damn thing except taking and using up precious space?
-So the meaning of life to me is, “Don’t just sit there…do something!”
+So, the meaning of life to me is, “Don’t just sit there…do something!”

 I have conflicting opinions about suicide.
 On one hand, I consider it an act of cowardice—that someone should be so afraid to face certain adversities of life that they would kill themself as the easy way out.
 But on the other hand, I could look at it as a very courageous thing to do.
 I think it takes great nerve and courage to murder yourself.
 I suppose that both schools of thought are valid.
 We get both kinds; it depends on the individual and the circumstances.
 Some just get tired of living, as in the case of very old, sick people.
 But how can a 15-year-old suicide victim be tired of living already when they’ve hardly done anything yet?
 Some feel that their life has become too much to deal with.
 They don’t seem to realize, however, that whatever they are going through right then will eventually pass.
 Just have a little patience.
-Death, on the other hand, is permanent.
+Death, on the other hand, is irreversible and permanent.

 While we are on the subject of suicide, here is an interesting bit of trivia.
 In my decades-long quest of collecting records and songs, I have come to the conclusion that there is a song for virtually every situation of life.
 You can name any topic or idea, and there will be a song somewhere written about it.
 Suicide is no exception.
 Besides the theme song to M*A*S*H, “Suicide Is Painless,” in 1933 Hungarian pianist-composer Rezsö Seress published a song entitled “The World Is Ending.”
 When Sam Lewis put English lyrics to it in 1936, it turned into “Gloomy Sunday” and became known as “The Hungarian Suicide Song.”
 One line in the song proclaims, “My heart and I have decided to end it all.”
 An urban legend abounds that listening to the song has caused an incredible number of suicides over the years, as if they needed an excuse.
 Seress himself eventually committed suicide in 1968.
 The song was once banned from radio airplay, but even so, there are numerous recordings of it and by major artists.
 I have several versions myself, including Billie Holiday, Ray Charles and Bjork!
 However for me, repeated listening of the song has never compelled me to kill myself.

 If I were ever to off myself, which I don’t think that I will ever do—but I have learned never to say never—I would do it in one of two ways.
 I would simply take sleeping pills and just go on to sleep—no muss, no fuss.
 Or I would take the more dramatic approach by getting real stoned and throwing myself, appropriately, off of a high cliff.
 Consider it bungee-jumping without the cord.
 I love the sensation of falling, and if I am still conscious by the time I hit the ground, I can only imagine the feeling of my body being dashed to bits on the jagged rocks below or splattered on the pavement at that speed.
 Ooh!
 What a rush!